emeraldemperaur/ambrosia/README.md

 The application architecture design is in adherence to the MVC (Model-View-Controller) approach and Repository Pattern; with an emphasis on the separation of the respective layers for the additional benefit of long-term scalability, seamless modification and testing.
 On the front-end, a diligent BEM:Block Element Modifier approach was utilized for a clean style theme that can be promptly modified per application deployment instance.
 <br><br>
-Continuous development goals include but aren't limited to implementing social-share feature, RESTful API Service, recommendation-based Tensor Flow ML functionality as well as a mobile client app
+Continuous development goals include but aren't limited to implementing social-share feature, RESTful API Service, recommendation-based Tensor Flow ML functionality as well as a mobile client app.
+<br><br>
 Built using using Java, Spring, Spring Boot, Thymeleaf, Material Design, Hibernate, Java Persistence API, H2 DBMS, PostgreSQL, Mongo DB and Circle CI for CI/CD pipeline.
   </p>